danielrehner/developer-guidebook/pages/listening.md

 # Listening is the best thing you can do for someone.

-One on one conversations are incredibly powerful.
+One-on-one conversations are incredibly powerful.

 By talking through things with another person, you can make discoveries you simply can't make any other way.
 Helping someone make a discovery like that - or making one yourself - is immensely fulfilling.